jochumdev/mongomon/README.md

 -----------
 Follow the following steps to install these plugins on your munin-node

+1.)
 Copy "mongo_collcount" and "mongo_indexsize" into "/etc/mongo/plugins"
+2.)
 Copy the wildcard plugin "mongo_collsize" to /etc/mongo/plugins/mongo_collsize_<you collection>

-where your collection means the name of the collection you want to monitor, this is case sensetive!
+where <your collection> means the name of the collection you want to monitor, this is case sensetive!

 Edit /etc/munin/plugin-conf.d/plugins, and add the following: